it begins with an idea

 undergraduate research is the norm

-At MIT, every student—freshman or senior, scientist or humanist—has the chance to work on cutting-edge projects through the Undergraduate Research Opportunities Program (UROP).
+At MIT, every student—first year or senior, scientist or humanist—has the chance to work on cutting-edge projects through the Undergraduate Research Opportunities Program (UROP).

 Ninety percent of undergraduates participate in the UROP program (usually for pay, sometimes for academic credit), and more than half take part in four or more.
 “UROPing” follows a basic rule of thumb: if you want one, you can find one.

-You will work shoulder to shoulder with world-class faculty, research staff, and graduate students to solve problems that no one has ever solved before.
+You will work shoulder to shoulder with world-class faculty, research staff and graduate students to solve problems no one has ever solved before.

 learn more: mit.edu/urop

 MIT has over 40 design/build/maker spaces on campus.
 In an effort to foster maker communities, we developed the MakerLodge program.
 Through MakerLodge, students are trained on introductory technology, including 3D printers, laser cutters, micro/nano making and glass working—to name just a few.
 Each first-year student that passes the tier 1 training receives $50 in Makerbucks and can access spaces across campus to work on projects with friends.
 (Download the Mobius app to navigate the spaces and resources on campus.)